ohlerlab/Riboseq_Pipeline/README.md

     ```
     mkdir pipeline
     ```
     *Note: Snakemake will create output directories and put output files here as rules are executed.*
     Make a link to the snakefile:
     ```
     cd pipeline
     ln -s ../src/pipeline.smk Snakefile
     ```
-4. Do a dry run, i.e. run the snakemake code without executing the rules:
+4. Do a dry run, i.e. run the Snakemake code without executing the rules:
     ```
     snakemake -n
     ```